roytang/blog/content/notes/2014/04/452309902178779136/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/452309902178779136/
+title: ''
 ---

-RT [@saronyitbarek](https://twitter.com/saronyitbarek/): When you can't remember writing any of the code from a month ago but it's still crystal clear and you high five your pas…
+When you can't remember writing any of the code from a month ago but it's still crystal clear and you high five your past self